Chart Color Schemes

 An assessment of population growth drivers in Attwood reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, as of February 2026, the estimated population of Attwood is around 3,310.
-This reflects an increase of 1 person since the 2021 Census, which reported a population of 3,309 people.
-The change was inferred from a resident population estimate of 3,297 by AreaSearch following examination of the latest ERP data release by ABS in June 2024, and an additional 1 validated new address since the Census date.
-This level of population results in a density ratio of 654 persons per square kilometer.
-Overseas migration contributed approximately 83% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Attwood's population is estimated at around 3,310 as of Feb 2026.
+This reflects an increase of 1 person (0.0%) since the 2021 Census, which reported a population of 3,309 people.
+The change is inferred from the resident population of 3,297, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 654 persons per square kilometer.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 83.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted employing weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb of Attwood is forecasted to grow by 1,080 persons based on aggregated SA2-level projections, reflecting a total increase of 33.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, a significant population increase in the top quartile of statistical areas analysed by AreaSearch is forecast.
+The suburb is expected to increase by 1,085 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 32.4% in total over the 17 years.

 Frequently Asked Questions - Population